CIBC-Internal/python/Doc/library/stdtypes.rst

       >>> lists
       [[3], [5], [7]]

+   Further explanation is available in the FAQ entry :ref:`faq-multidimensional-list`.

 (3)
-   If *i* or *j* is negative, the index is relative to the end of the string:
+   If *i* or *j* is negative, the index is relative to the end of sequence *s*:
    ``len(s) + i`` or ``len(s) + j`` is substituted.
 But note that ``-0`` is
    still ``0``.